-Transition period set at 24 months in Mali | Africanews
+Transition period officially set at 24 months in Mali | Africanews

 The news comes just a few days after the Ecowas SUMMIT.
 The regional block imposed sanctions on Mali last January rejecting what they called an unacceptable timetable for the reins of the country to return to a civilian-led government.

-Despite talks between the ECOAS mediator and Goïta's government, both parties have failed to agree on a fix transition period.
+Mali parliament approved in February a charter allowing a five-year democratic transition.
 A technical committee of ECOWAS had proposed the organization of polls within 12 or 16 months.

+Choguel Maiga, the prime minister installed by Mali's military, said: "We cannot go below 24 months unless we decide to postpone or not to carry out certain actions until the end."

-The regional block has yet to comment this official transition period.
-They will meet again on July 3 to deliberate on the issue.
+Despite talks between the ECOAS mediator and Goïta's government, both parties have failed to agree on consensual duration.
+The regional block has yet to comment on this official transition period.
+They will meet again on July 3

 04:13